Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 With Sitebulb

 Step 1.
-Head over to the best crawler ever and create a project for the site you’re working on.
+Head over to the best website audit software ever and create a project for the site you’re working on.

 Step 2.
 Go and watch a couple of videos on YouTube while the crawler gathers all the data for your site.

 Step 3.
-Head over to the Link section and click that.
+Sitebulb has an in-built website link crawler, so just head over to the Links section and click that.
 Look at all that data and pat yourself on the back.

 Step 4.
 Find the right data.
 This is pretty simple.